olsona/har_to_oas/README.md

+I've used this tool a bit at work, and had some ideas for features I wanted to see, so here we are!

+I'm largely a backend engineer, so this might be an interesting way to get back up to speed (a bit) with JS/TS.

+---

 # har2openapi

 This program automatically creates API documentation via a OpenApi Spec (OAS) file by using network requests captured in